guibou/AdventOfCode2020/README.md

 Starts stack with `nix-shell --run 'cabal new-repl'` to start a session and `:l YourDay`.
 You can also use `direnv` and everything will be setup automagically.

 `Utils` contains a shitload of utils ;)

+# Benchmarks

+run ./bench.sh to generate a benchmark of all tests.